pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Advanced_use.rst

 Advanced use
 ############

 The following details more comprehensively the functions in the Horace suite.
-In the :ref:`Getting started <Getting_started:Getting started>` section a brief tutorial was provided on the use of the essential Horace functions.
-In addition there is also a :ref:`list of functions <list_of_functions:list of functions>`, which details the syntax for every function.
+In the :ref:`Getting started <user_guide/Getting_started:Getting started>` section a brief tutorial was provided on the use of the essential Horace functions.
+In addition there is also a :ref:`list of functions <manual/list_of_functions:list of functions>`, which details the syntax for every function.

 Preamble
 ========